-The Council may waive or discount fees and charges where they're considered appropriate to do so.
-Considerations include social reasons, the promotion of events and facilities, commercial reasons, poor service, or to minimise risk.
+Council may waive or discount fees and charges where it's considered appropriate to do so.
+Some matters considered in deciding whether it is appropriate to waive fees are for social reasons, the promotion of events and facilities, commercial reasons, due to poor service, or to minimise risk.